-26.10.11 Transportation, including parking
+26.9.11 Transportation, including parking

-- (i) The objectives, policies and assessment matters of the Transportation Section. - (i) Whether the proposal will adversely affect the safety and efficiency of traffic and pedestrian movement within the Harbourside Zone, particularly Tewsley Street and Fryatt Street and the Halsey Street route to the Port of Otago. - (ii) Extent to which any parking not provided within a building will impact upon the character and amenity of the relevant Character Area and wider harbourside, the relationship to any nearby pedestrian orientated areas and any measures to mitigate the visual impact.
+- (i) The objectives, policies and assessment matters of the Transportation Section. - (ii) Whether the proposal will adversely affect the safety and efficiency of traffic and pedestrian movement within the Harbourside Zone. - (iii) Extent to which any parking not provided within a building will impact upon the character and amenity of the relevant Character Area and wider harbourside, the relationship to any nearby pedestrian orientated areas and any measures to mitigate the visual impact.